Skip to main content

 In the counter example, we use the session code included in the counter-call.wasm file.
 For more details on what session code is and how it differs from contract code, see the next section.

-The following session code uses the contract hash to identify the contract, the account for sending the deploy (DEFAULT_ACCOUNT_ADDR), the deploy to be sent (COUNTER_CALL_WASM), and the runtime arguments required.
+The following session code uses the contract hash to identify the contract, the account for sending the transaction (DEFAULT_ACCOUNT_ADDR), the transaction to be sent (COUNTER_CALL_WASM), and the runtime arguments required.
 Once again, the ExecuteRequestBuilder simulates the execution of session code and calls the counter-inc entry point.

 // Use session code to increment the counter.